Min11Benja/100-days-of-code/log.md

 End: 9:44 pm

 **Today's Progress**:
-I now know hos to setup a Grid
+I now know how to setup a Grid
 I now know how to edit widths and heights of grids
 I now know how to make them grid bozes responsive
 I now know how to move them around bu editing the order